Acceptance Devices | PAX A77 Terminal User Guide

 Encryption keys

-Every terminal running Acceptance Devices solutions will be equipped with a set of encryption keys through remote key injection (RKI) after the terminal connects to a Wi-Fi network for the first time.
-The Online PIN key is used for encryption and real-time verification of PIN data.
-The Secure Reading and Exchange of Data (SRED) key is applied in the encryption of card data from the Point of Interaction (POI).
-This action ensures P2PE between the terminal and gateway.
+Every terminal running Acceptance Devices solutions is equipped with a set of encryption keys through remote key injection, after the terminal connects to a Wi-Fi network for the first time.
+The Online PIN key is responsible for encrypting and verifying PIN data in real time.
+The Secure Reading and Exchange of Data (SRED) key is used to encrypt card data captured at the Point of Interaction (POI).
+This process ensures P2PE between the terminal and the payment gateway.

-Installing Required Software and Encryption Keys on the PAX Terminal
+Software Installation and Encryption Keys Injection on the PAX Terminal

-Before the payment terminal can automatically perform remote software and key injection, the device must be activated on the
+Before a payment terminal can automatically perform remote software installation and encryption key injection, it must first be activated on the

 Cybersource

 platform.
-The device must also be connected to the internet using a Wi-Fi network or Ethernet connection.
+To perform these automated processes, the terminal must be connected to the internet using a Wi-Fi or Ethernet connection.

-2. The device starts automatically downloading all required software and encryption keys.
+The terminal automatically begins downloading all required software packages and encryption keys.

-5. If you do not hear the sound from the terminal or see a message on the screen about the software download, tap the PAXSTORE app on the device to verify that the terminal is connected to the PAX terminal management system.
-You also have the option to manually trigger downloads in the app.
+The terminal screen displays real-time status messages about the components being downloaded.
+If the terminal does not emit a sound or display download progress messages, open the PAXSTORE app on the Home screen to verify that the terminal is connected to the PAX terminal management system.
+You can also manually trigger downloads in the PAXSTORE app.

 Accessory Update Required